wix-incubator/erb/bootstrap-docker/README.md

 MAINTAINER You <you@wix.com>
 ```

+**Note:** Minimum you need is `package.json` and `index.js` as `package.json` are used to insall dependencies and `index.js` is an entry point.
+If you need different set-up, you should either add custom `RUN` command or fallback to using one of the [wix-node](https://github.com/wix-private/wix-node-docker-base) base images.

 That's it.
 This image uses ONBUILD docker directives to move needed assets to docker image and perform other necessary operations so that your app would run in production.